mapping-commons/rda-fair-mappings/src/docs/case-study/case-study-inrae.md

 ### Other purpose of the mapping

-Data integration.
+(Meta)data integration.
+The mappings allow to seamlessly search or mix resources (publications, data, code...) described through metadata using different semantic arterfacts.
+To a lesser extent, the mappings can be used for data integration.

 ### Type of mapped resources

-The INRAE Thesaurus, an institutional thesaurus of 17,000 concepts used in open archives, data repositories, and other information systems managed by INRAE, serves as the main resource.
-It is partially mapped to thesaurus: Agrovoc, MeSH, GEMET and the French Crop Usage thesaurus (all available on public KOS portals).
+The INRAE Thesaurus, an **institutional thesaurus** of 17,000 concepts used in open archives, data repositories, and other information systems managed by INRAE, serves as the main resource.
+It is partially mapped to other **thesauri** managed by tiers organisations: Agrovoc, MeSH, GEMET and one thesaurus managed by an INRAE research team the French Crop Usage thesaurus (all available on public KOS portals).
-More KOS are to be mapped to INRAE Thesaurus, including ontologies created and managed by research teams to address specific scientific needs.
+More KOS are to be mapped to INRAE Thesaurus, including **ontologies** created and managed by research teams to address specific scientific needs.

 ### Links to an existing mappings